 - can only receive this award once during your tenure at Tuskegee University

-The amount of the scholarship will be $2,000 for each student during the academic year.
+The amount of the scholarship will be $2,000 for one student during the academic year.
 Please note that your scholarship award amount will be divided equally for both semesters.
 The minimum cumulative GPA for the scholarship consideration will be 3.00.
 However, the recipient of the award must maintain a 3.00 during the fall term of the scholarship in order for the award to continue during the spring term.

-If you have applied for need-based Federal and State Financial Aid, please be advised that the Merit Scholarship award may necessitate the reduction of some your need-based Financial Aid.
-Please note that the majority of your financial Aid package is not affected.
+If you have applied for need-based Federal and State Financial Aid, please be advised that the Merit Scholarship award may necessitate the reduction of some of your need-based Financial Aid.
+Please note that the majority of your Financial Aid package is not affected.
 If so, this will be noted in your Financial Aid award offer.